 - 1. Be notified of any complaint filed against the student. - 2.
-Be heard in an unbiased non-threatening environment. - 3.
+Be heard in an unbiased, non-threatening environment. - 3.
 Know the identity of the complaining party (unless it will cause a clear and present danger to the complainant). - 4.
 Be notified of any sanctions or actions in writing. - 5.
 Be notified of the appeals process.

 Administrative Decision.
 In all cases, a student charged with one or more violations of the student code has the right to a hearing.
-Depending on the nature of the offense, the hearing will be with the Vice President or the Hearing Panel.
-However, in a case where a charged student admits such violations verbally or in writing, the student may request in writing to have a decision as to appropriate action made administratively by the Vice President or designee.
+Depending on the nature of the offense, the hearing will be with the Senior Director of Student Success and Development or the Hearing Panel.
+However, in a case where a charged student admits such violations verbally or in writing, the student may request in writing to have a decision as to appropriate action made administratively by the Senior Director or designee.
 Following an administrative decision, the student retains the right to request an appeal of the original decision, but may do so only upon the grounds that the sanction is grossly disproportionate to the offense committed.

 Hearing Panel.
-If the Vice President chooses to refer the case to a Hearing Panel, the Panel will consist of:
+If the Senior Director of Student Success and Development chooses to refer the case to a Hearing Panel, the Panel will consist of:

-- The VP of Enrollment and Student Development or designee - Two (2) faculty members and two (2) staff members appointed by the VP.
+The Senior Director of Student Success and Development or designee Two (2) faculty members and two (2) staff members appointed by the Senior Director.

-The Vice President of Enrollment and Student Development or designee will serve as the panel chairperson.
+The Senior Director of Student Success and Development or designee will serve as the panel chairperson.
 The chairperson will not vote on a decision unless there is a tie.

-Note: No hearing shall take place without a minimum of two (2) faculty/ staff members and the non-voting chairperson.
+Note: No hearing shall take place without a minimum of two (2) faculty/staff members and the non-voting chairperson.

 Notice of hearing.
-If a hearing is to be held, the Vice President will schedule a date and time for the Hearing Panel to convene to hear the complaint, taking into consideration the class schedule of the accused student and the availability of potential witnesses and Hearing Panel members.
-If at all possible, the Hearing should take place within thirty (30) calendar days following the referral of the matter to the Vice President.
+If a hearing is to be held, the Senior Director will schedule a date and time for the Hearing Panel to convene to hear the complaint, taking into consideration the class schedule of the accused student and the availability of potential witnesses and Hearing Panel members.
+If at all possible, the Hearing should take place within thirty (30) calendar days following the referral of the matter to the Senior Director.
 Written notification of the Hearing may be hand delivered; sent by email to the accused student's official College email address; or mailed to the last known address of the student, either by certified mail or first class mail, no fewer than ten (10) calendar days prior to the hearing.
-Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing, the designated Vice President or designee or panel, a tentative list of potential witnesses, a statement of the student's rights, and information on the hearing procedures.
+Unless already provided to the student, the notification will include the charge(s), date, time, and location of the hearing, the designated Senior Director or designee or panel, a tentative list of potential witnesses, a statement of the student's rights, and information on the hearing procedures.
 The accused student may request a postponement for reasonable cause, or a hearing separate from other accused persons.
 A request for a postponement for reasonable cause must be made in writing, include supporting rationale and be received by the person sending the hearing notification at least two (2) business days before the scheduled hearing.
 The student may also have an attorney or any other person of the student's choosing or present at the Hearing, but this person shall be an observer only and shall not participate in the Hearing.